 Fourth Circuit Sides With EPA Over Coal Jobs Report

-(CN) – The Fourth Circuit Thursday overturned a lower court ruling that had required the Environmental Protection Agency to prepare a report on how its regulations have effected employment in the coal industry.
+RICHMOND, Va.
+(CN) – The Fourth Circuit overturned a ruling Thursday that had required the Environmental Protection Agency to report how its regulations affect employment in the coal industry.

 The three-judge panel held that the Clean Air Act, the law at the heart of the lawsuit filed by the Murray Energy Corp., does not open the door to forcing the EPA to conduct a coal job study.